Teebusch/noah/README.md

 #> # ... with 384 more rows
 ```

-\#@ Keeping track of pseudonyms
+### Keeping track of pseudonyms

 Internally, `pseudonymize()` uses an object of class `Ark` that acts
 like a pseudonym dictionary and keeps track of pseudonyms that have been
 used.
-Normally, a new `Ark` is built for each call of the
+Normally, a new `Ark` is created for each call of the
 `pseudonymize()` function.
 However, we can use an `Ark` to ensure that
 the same input is always assigned the same pseudonym across multiple
 data sets: